 Our choice to include higher-dimensional operators as a correction to the LO effective potential is not arbitrary.
 While one cannot, in general, assign an all-encompassing power counting for higher-dimensional operators in this context, the validity of the high-temperature expansion does impose strict constraints~\cite{Camargo-Molina:2024sde}.

 For a general $N$-dimensional scalar multiplet $\phi$ in the broken phase, we shift the field by a real background $v$ defined by $\phi\to\frac{v}{\sqrt{2}}\delta_{i,N} + \phi$.
 Parametrically, the background field scales as $v \sim \sqrt{T}/g^n$ for some $n \in \mathbb{R}$, with $[v]=1/2$.
-From the requirement that the high-temperature expansion converges, soft-scale dimension-8 contributions must be subleading compared to dimension-6.
+From the requirement that the high-temperature expansion converges, soft-scale dimension-eight contributions must be subleading compared to dimension-six.
 This implies (omitting factors of $\pi$):